serveit-ca/CP11/README.md

 `Jacob`

 ## ✨ Short Bio / Fun Fact
 - I play guitar and vidio games.
 I also like coding.
-Math is my favorite core subject
+Math is my favorite core subject.

 ## 🎯 Goals for this Course
 - Learn how a computer thinks